 For their second project, students will mirror the second year students, choosing a title from an examination paper to develop, concluding in a 10hour exam.
 This unit is also internally assessed and will determine in students can continue into the second year.

 Personal Project, starting in the September to January.
 Students to create a portfolio of work on a theme of their choosing.
 This must be supported by a written study of 1000-3000 words.

 Externally set assignment, starting in February to May.
 Students to develop a body of work that is in response to one of the titles given by the Examination Board.

 Why should I study Art & Design, and what skills will it develop?

 The study of Art offers opportunities to use your creativity to express yourself.
-You will develop your understanding of creative processes, your ability to observe and to think, to solve problems and to communicate in a visual way.
+During the course, you will develop your own understanding of the creative processes.
+You will hone your ability to observe and to think, to solve problems and to communicate in a visual way.
 It will enable you to work independently and to make your own discoveries by exploring ideas, other artists’ work and different materials and techniques.
 Fine art gives you the skills and knowledge to create personal and imaginative work.
 If you have an adventurous, creative and enquiring mind and are excited by shaping and determining the visual world around you, there are a vast range of career opportunities waiting for you, such as Architecture, Product design, Graphic Design, Game design etc.

 What prior knowledge and skills are required?

 A high grade at GCSE Art would be an excellent asset but not essential.
 Above all, you should have an interest in creating and understanding Art and the determination to develop that interest.

 Communication is integral to the study of A-Level Art, with students also expected to show refined skills in their chosen medium.